April is Oral Cancer Awareness Month at Bruggeman Dental

 • Healthy Lifestyle Choices: Avoiding tobacco use, limiting alcohol consumption, practicing safe sex, and maintaining a healthy diet can all help reduce the risk of developing oral cancer.

-• HPV Vaccination: The HPV vaccine can protect against certain strains of the virus that have been linked to oral cancer.
-It is recommended for males and females between the ages of 11 and 26.
+• HPV Vaccination: HPV vaccination protects against certain virus strains linked to oral cancer.
+Doctors recommend it for males and females aged 11 to 26.

 Oral Cancer Awareness Month

-Oral cancer is a severe disease that can be life-threatening if not detected and treated early.
-Knowing the facts, risk factors, and symptoms can help individuals become proactive in preventing and detecting oral cancer.
-Regular dental check-ups, self-examinations, and healthy lifestyle choices are all important steps in promoting oral cancer awareness and improving survival rates.
+Oral cancer can be life-threatening without early detection and treatment.
+Learning the facts, recognizing risk factors, and identifying symptoms empower individuals to prevent and detect oral cancer.
+Regular dental check-ups, self-examinations, and healthy lifestyle choices play a crucial role in raising awareness and improving survival rates.

 Remember to stay informed and spread awareness about this disease to your family, friends, and community.
 Together, we can make a difference in the fight against oral cancer.
 Schedule your next dental check-up today with Dr. Bruggeman at Bruggeman Dental, and join us in promoting oral cancer awareness.
 Thank you for reading, and stay healthy!